CanerSezgin/sudoku-solver/README.md

 * Find position (row, col) of an unassigned cell
 * If there is none, return true (ends)
 * For digits from 1 to 9
-* - If there is no conflict for digit at row, col assign digit to row, col and recursively try fill in rest of grid
+  * If there is no conflict for digit at row, col <br>
+    * assign digit to row, col and recursively try fill in rest of grid
-* - If recursion successful, return true
+  * If recursion successful, return true
-* - Else, remove digit and try another
+  * Else, remove digit and try another <br>
-If all digits have been tried and nothing worked, return false
+    * If all digits have been tried and nothing worked, return false

 ### Algorithms
 * Javascript